 Gestational Surrogacy is a medico-legal arrangement in which a woman carries and delivers a child for another couple or person.
 A Gestational Surrogacy always takes place in a clinical setting and requires the transfer of a previously created embryo.

-The intended parents sometimes also called as the commissioning parents may arrange a surrogate pregnancy due to female infertility, other medical issues where pregnancy or delivery is impossible and where other medical risks are involved.
+The intended parents sometimes also called as the commissioning parents may arrange a surrogate pregnancy due to female infertility.
+It is also helpful for parents suffering from other medical issues where pregnancy or delivery is impossible.
 The Intended Parents may provide the sperm or eggs, but the donor sperm and donor eggs may also be used in some cases due to lack of quality of self-gametes.

-Gestational surrogacy is a process, where the intended mother is not able to carry a baby to term due to hysterectomy, cancer, diabetes, hyper tension, fibroid, congenital absence of uterus because of RKHS syndrome.
-The egg and sperm from the intended parents is used to create an embryo by in vitro fertilization which is the transferred into and carried by the surrogate mother.
+Gestational surrogacy is a process, where the intended mother is not able to carry a baby to term due to hysterectomy, cancer, diabetes, hyper tension, fibroid, congenital absence of uterus because of MRKH syndrome.
+The egg and sperm from the intended parents is used to create an embryo by in vitro fertilization.
+Further it is the transferred into and carried by the surrogate mother.
 The child born is genetically related to the parents while the surrogate mother has no genetic relation.
 The surrogate mother carries the child or children through gestation and this is called Gestational surrogacy.

 In certain cases where the intended father is unable to produce sperm because of testicular failure resulting from Cancer treatment or conditions that maybe genetically transferable to the offspring the embryo that is developed from the donor sperm and genetic mother egg is carried by the surrogate mother.
 This process is called Gestational Surrogacy with Sperm Donation.